gianlucagiacometti/web-toolbox/README.md

 // Accepted values: any integer between 1 and 10
 // Note: any non integer value or any value outside the accepted interval defaults to 5

+headerColor: ""
+// Action: sets the color of the toast header elements (icon, title and close icon), and the header border
+// Default value: "#495057"
+// Accepted values: any CSS color using predefined color names, or RGB, HEX, HSL, RGBA, HSLA values
+// Note: any non string value defaults to "#495057"

 headerBackgroundColor: ""
 // Action: sets the background color of the toast header
 // Default value: "#E2E3E5"